Inorganic chemicals · 2024

 +Is there Dibromoacetic acid in Cincinnati, OH tap water?

-Yes — Cincinnati, OH's 2024 Consumer Confidence Report lists Dibromoacetic acid at 3 ug/L. Cincinnati, OH's 2024 report shows Dibromoacetic acid detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Cincinnati, OH's 2024 Consumer Confidence Report lists Dibromoacetic acid at 3 ug/L. Cincinnati, OH's 2024 Dibromoacetic acid measurement is below the federal limit.

 +What's the federal limit for Dibromoacetic acid in drinking water?